 Most likely you’ve already felt the holiday cheer in the streets.
-Storefronts are beginning to sparkling with red, gold, and glittering lights.
-City squares are populating with bow-trimmed trees.
-Wreaths perch in doorframes and twinkle lights frame houses.
+Storefronts are beginning to sparkle with red, gold, and glittering lights.
+City squares are populated with bow-trimmed trees.
+Wreaths perch in doorframes, and twinkle lights frame houses.

 Even if this is you, you’re not alone!

 The holiday blues are a phenomenon that many experience throughout the season.
 What can you do?
 Turns out dark chocolate is a wonderful antidote and natural antidepressant.
 There are multiple components in this natural, healthy, and energizing plant-based food that has been linked to a decrease in depression and a boost in mood!

 The holiday blues is an umbrella term referring to a wide variety of unsettling feelings including “loneliness, stress, and anxiety.”
 The American Psychological Association performed a survey in which they discovered a few hard-pressed facts about the holiday blues.
 To begin, 38 percent of people surveyed “said their stress level increased during the holiday season” due to “lack of time, lack of money, commercialism, the pressures of gift-giving, and family gatherings.”
 Moreover, 56 percent of people replied that “they experienced the most amount of stress at work.”

 Lastly, and maybe most interestingly, even those who “reported feelings of happiness, love, and high spirits over the holidays” also experienced “feelings of fatigue, stress, irritability, bloating, and sadness.”
 This feedback showed a strong connection between the increase in food splurging and/or eating differently than you normally would and its effect on your mental state.

 Simply put, it’s a combination of factors all coming together during the holiday, which can aggravate feelings of depression, anxiety, and loneliness.